rubennc91/BeST-research-group/content/authors/PFernandez/_index.md

 user_groups:
 - Researchers
 ---
-Rubén Nieto is a Assistant Professor in the Department of Applied Mathematics, Materials Science and Engineering and Electronic Technology at Rey Juan Carlos University.
-He is involved in teaching of Electronic Systems Design and Design Of Electronic Circuits And Systems and his main research interests include robotics, cloud computing, FPGAs, System-on-Chip, among others.
+Pedro is currently a Vissitor Professor in the Department of Applied Mathematics, Materials Science and Engineering and Electronic Technology at Rey Juan Carlos University.
+He is involved in teaching of Electronic Systems Design and Design Of Electronic Circuits and Systems and his main research interests include embedded systems, sensory and measurements systems, computer vision, among others.

-He received his formation at the University of Alcalá, where he obtained a Bachelor's degree, a Master's degree and his Doctor of Philosophy (PhD) in Electronics: Advanced Electronic Systems and Intelligent Systems.
-After obtaining his PhD, he was a postdoctoral researcher at the same University.
+Electronics Engineer (year 1994) and Master in Telecommunications Systems (year 2000) from the Universidad de Oriente in Santiago de Cuba, Cuba.
+Between 1994 and 2001, he belonged to the faculty of the department of Telecommunications and Electronics of the Faculty of Electrical Engineering of said university.
+He received his Doctor of Philosophy (PhD) in Electronics: multisensory sensing and robotics systems.